Reading progress

 2.3 Who is at fault / Employer Negligence

 To establish negligence, there are 4 essential elements that must be proven.
-Understanding these elements can help injured workers determine whether they have a valid common law claim and what steps they need to take to prove their case.
+Understanding these elements can help injured workers determine whether they have a valid common law claim and what steps they need to take to prove their case.2.3.1 What is Negligence?

 - Negligence refers to the failure of a person or entity to take reasonable care, resulting in harm to others.